Miaoli County: Population

 During the Qing Dynasty, Miaoli was inhabited by Hokkiens in the coast and Hakka in the rural peasant mountainous areas.
-Currently, the inhabitants of the four coastal townships of Miaoli (Nanzhuang Township, Houlong Township, Tongxiao Township, and Yuanli Township) consists of primarily Taiwanese Hokkien speakers.
+Currently, the inhabitants of the four coastal townships of Miaoli (Zhunan Township, Houlong Township, Tongxiao Township, and Yuanli Township) consists of primarily Taiwanese Hokkien speakers.
 With the exception of the four coastal townships and Tai'an Township, the main population consists of Hakka.

 Sports

 The main sports and recreational structures in Miaoli include Miaoli Sports Hall, Miaoli County Tennis Court, and the Park of Zhunan Township.
 In Taiwan's National Athletic Games of 2011, Miaoli ranked 21 out of 22 teams with 1 gold, 1 silver, and 8 bronze medals.

 Economy

 Popular regional agriculture, food production and culture promoted by the government include strawberries from Dahu Township, Hakka zongzi, Sanwan Chinese pears, Touwu daikons, Sanyi wood sculptures, and Tai'an persimmons.

 In 2019, annual revenue of Miaoli County is NT$19.1 billion, while its annual expenditure is NT$18.9 billion.
 Monthly, Miaoli County Government spends NT$600 million on their staff salaries and another NT$600 million for retirement obligations.
 As of July 2015, the county government has a debt of NT$64.8 billion.

 On revenue, the county government received NT$9,572,442,000 from tax revenue (49.92% of all of its total revenue), NT$8,845,859,000 from subsidy and financial assistance (46.13% of all of its total revenue) and NT$283,792,000 from fines and compensation (1.49% of all of its total revenue).
 On expenditure, the county government spent NT$7,239,103,000 on education, science and culture (38.21% of all of its total expenditure), NT$4,457,682,000 for general and administration (23.53% of all of its total expenditure) and NT$2,267,660,000 on social welfare (11.97% of all of its total expenditure).